- Length 1 year full-time

 A minimum of 30 units from completion of 8000-level courses in the subject area LAWS Law;

-A maximum of 12 units from completion of any 8000-level postgraduate course on offer at the ANU
+A maximum of 12 units from completion of any 8000-level courses on offer at the ANU

 *Students who have completed an Australian undergraduate law degree or Juris Doctor or equivalent are exempted from LAWS8586 Law and Legal Institutions and are required to complete an additional 6 units from the course list.

-Bachelor of Laws, Bachelor of Laws (Honours), Juris Doctor, Graduate Certificate of Law or Bachelor Degree in any cognate discipline with a minimum GPA of 4.0 plus 2 years of relevant professional experience.
+- Bachelor of Laws, Bachelor of Laws (Honours), Juris Doctor, Graduate Certificate of Law or Bachelor Degree in any cognate discipline with a minimum GPA of 4.0 plus 3 years of relevant professional experience

 i.
 Accounting, Business And Management, Sales And Marketing, Tourism, Office Studies, Banking, Finance And Related Fields, Management And Commerce, Political Science And Policy Studies, Studies In Human Society, Human Welfare Studies And Services, Behavioural Science, Law, Justice And Law Enforcement, Librarianship, Information Management And Curatorial Studies, Language And Literature, Philosophy And Religious Studies, Economics And Econometrics, Sport And Recreation, Society And Culture.

 ii.
 For more information please refer to the Management and Commerce or Society and Culture Fields of Education or contact the ANU College of Law.

 Ranking and English Language Proficiency: At a minimum, all applicants must meet program-specific academic/non-academic requirements, and English language requirements.
 Admission to most ANU programs is on a competitive basis.
 Therefore, meeting all admission requirements does not automatically guarantee entry.